amalsalilan/GrocerGenius_AI_Based_Supermarket_Sales_Prediction_Infosys_Internship_Oct2024/README.md

 # GrocerGenius: AI-Based Supermarket Sales Prediction 🛒🤖

 Welcome to **GrocerGenius** – the AI-powered app designed to predict supermarket sales with precision!
-Using **machine learning** techniques, GrocerGenius helps supermarkets forecast sales based on historical data, promotions, holidays, and more.
+Using **machine learning** techniques, GrocerGenius helps supermarkets forecast sales based on historical data, product details, and more.
 With this app, grocery stores can optimize stock levels, improve inventory management, and plan promotions effectively.

 ---